Olmste(a)d men and women in service of their country

 There are overlaps in coverage, particularly since World War II.
 We are attempting to identify all who served since 1900.
 At this time we have a gap for “non-war” periods from 1900-1941 which will be filled as we begin to have names for that period.

-Begin old (created 2008) page — At this time, this is just a series of notes on what could be on this page; some of which have been expanded as the beginning of real information.
+I began with my old (created 2008) web page — At this time, this is just a series of notes on what could be on this page; some of which have been expanded as the beginning of real information.
 A listing of all veterans, particularly those from World War II could be extensive and might not serve any purpose.
 Included will be both the Union & Confederate veterans for the US Civil War and American and Canadian veterans for WW-II, WW-II and other actions since 1945.

 It will take time to comb my files for this information as it is not indexed.
 Please feel free to assist by providing individual names, extracted lists, etc. Please provide your source so that we may properly credit.

 These lists are provided as a clue for membership in organizations such as the DAR; additional verification of service will be needed by those organizations.
 DAR includes those men and women in public office during the RevWar period as qualifying for membership; that should be a supplemental list.
-I will add patriot information & ID number from DAR, SAR, or other similar societies if that is allowed and as is made available.
+I will add patriot information & ID number from DAR, SAR, or other similar societies if that is allowed and as is made available to each individual’s profile page on WikiTree.

 List for each war KIA, MIA, POW as that information becomes available.